Shortlink to this blog: http://wp.me/p3nYC8-Od

 The Legislature may make no law except by statute and may enact no statute except by bill.

 So you see legislative authority, the power to make law, is given to the appropriate branch of the government of the state, and in California for the Legislature, it is the power to enact a statute.

 It can also be given by state constitution, or by statute, to cities and towns and counties (and also given to the people through referendum and initiative if specified in the state constitution).
 Those bodies can create law or change law.

 Statutes and Ordinances are the laws they create.
 Ordinance is the usual term by which a law passed by a city, county or other subdivision of the state is known.

 Powers of Sovereignty in States

-The ability of the legislature to pass statutory law is limited by the U.S. and State Constitutions and in general include the powers recognized as belonging to sovereigns that have not been delegated to Congress.
+The ability of the legislature to pass statutory law is limited by the U.S. and state Constitutions and in general include the powers recognized as belonging to sovereigns which have not been delegated to Congress.